 Amazon opens pop-up store on China's Pinduoduo until year-end

-[SHANGHAI] Amazon.com Inc on Monday said it will open a pop-up store on Chinese e-commerce platform Pinduoduo Inc that will run until the end of December and carry a selection of about 1,000 products from overseas.
+AMAZON.COM Inc on Monday said that it will open a pop-up store on Chinese e-commerce platform Pinduoduo Inc that will run until the end of December and carry a selection of about 1,000 products from overseas.

-The move, which was initially reported by Reuters on Sunday, points to how the US firm's China strategy is evolving after it decided earlier this year to stop operating a marketplace in the country for domestic-selling merchants.
+The move points to how the U.S. firm's China strategy is evolving after it decided earlier this year to stop operating a marketplace in the country for domestic-selling merchants.

-In April, it said it would instead increase its focus on selling goods from abroad to Chinese buyers and on its other businesses in the country like cloud services.
+In April, it said it would instead increase its focus on selling goods from abroad to Chinese buyers and on its other businesses in the country such as cloud services.

 Amazon had found it difficult to compete with entrenched, home-grown players such as Alibaba Group Holding Ltd's Tmall and its rival marketplace from JD.com Inc. In a sign of Tmall's dominance, Amazon opened an online store on the platform in 2015.